Pipetto-crypto/androBox/README.md

 # Simple Usage

 Run winedesktop to start it, it autolaunches Termux X11.
-If it does not, update from Start Menu (Update->Prefix).
+If it does not, update from Start Menu (Update->Scripts).
 If for some reasons, the X11 server doesn't start, run winedesktop with the -ol option: winedesktop -ol

 # Links and Credits